SAIS Reunion in Washington D.C. 2026

 Join us for a festive brunch and bring your family!

-Join Professor Siniša Vuković, Senior Lecturer of Conflict Management and Global Policy, and the Director of the Master of Arts in Global Policy Program, back in the classroom for a seminar titled "TBD”.
+Join Professor Siniša Vuković, Senior Lecturer of Conflict Management and Global Policy, and the Director of the Master of Arts in Global Policy Program, back in the classroom for a seminar titled "Challenges and Opportunities to Managing Global Conflicts”.

 Reconnect and network with your classmates in a dedicated reunion lounge area OR tour the Hopkins Bloomberg Center, SAIS’ new home in Washington DC.